The Institute for Advanced Study conducts application processes for many of our programs.

-Each year up to twelve University of Minnesota faculty members are selected as Residential Fellows.
+Each year up to twelve University of Minnesota faculty members are selected as Faculty Fellows.
 Fellows are released from all teaching obligations during the tenure of their fellowships and are in residence at our offices in University Park Plaza, where they can benefit from the community of scholars and share their work across disciplines.

 The Institute for Advanced Study is pleased to be one of the sites for the Graduate School’s Interdisciplinary Doctoral Fellowships which are located in the University’s interdisciplinary research centers and institutes.
 Interdisciplinary graduate fellows at the IAS are full members of the intellectual community of the IAS.
 They are given workspace with computer at the IAS, participate in weekly lunches with residential faculty fellows and visiting fellows, and make an informal presentation of their work in progress to other IAS fellows once each semester.
 Graduate fellows are expected to be in residence at the IAS for their year of fellowship and to participate actively in IAS programs.